 Whenever an application for a Permit is denied, the applicant may request a hearing from the Permit Officer.
 Such request shall be made in writing and filed with the Permit Officer within ten days of personal delivery of the notice of denial.
 If the notice of denial is mailed, applicant has an additional five days to file a hearing request.
 The hearing shall be held not more than 20 days from the date of receipt of said request for hearing and the Permit Officer should notify the applicant of the time and place of such hearing.
 The hearing shall be conducted in the manner prescribed in Title 1, Division 6, Chapter 1 of the San Diego County Code of Regulatory Ordinances.
 The applicant shall also be entitled to the appeal provisions of Section 610.505 following the hearing before the Permit Officer.
-Once an application is denied, re-application will not be considered until after a minimum of twelve months after the date of the initial denial.

 SEC.
 610.306.
-DECISIONS --FINALITY.
+DECISIONS: FINALITY.